Shaktal/any_iterator/README.md

 ### Benchmarks
 There are some simple microbenchmarks included using Google Benchmark.
 These are provided to give some perspective on the relative performance of using the iterator directly or using an `any_iterator`.

+These can be built by cloning the repository as above and initializing CMake (preferably using the `-DCMAKE_BUILD_TYPE=Release` flag) and then calling `make AnyIteratorBenchmarks`.

 On my machine (Intel® Core™ i7-3630QM CPU @ 2.40GHz × 8, 7.7GiB DDR4 RAM) I get the following results:

 ```